Skip to Content

-Jacksonville DUI Lawyer
+DUI Lawyer Jacksonville

-Experienced Criminal Defense Attorneys in Duval County
+Experienced DUI Defense Attorneys in Duval County

 DUI cases are complex criminal defense cases that can change a person’s life.
 If convicted, a DUI sentence carries not only the penalties ordered by the court, such as classes, probation, and community service, but also collateral penalties that come with the conviction, such as higher insurance.
-Florida has very serious penalties for even first time DUI offenders.
+Florida has very serious penalties for even first-time DUI offenders.

-When someone is arrested for DUI, it often comes as a shock.
+When someone is arrested for a DUI, it often comes as a shock.
 Our clients are ordinary, hard-working people who never thought something like this could happen to them.
 We do not judge, but analyze each criminal case carefully to determine the best course of action.

 Our Jacksonville DUI lawyer can challenge the evidence against you and fight for the most suitable outcome on your behalf!